A Storyteller That Got the Details Right

 Thieves' Dozen (2004) “Too Many Crooks” is the standout of this hilarious collection of Dortmunder shorts.
 (Yes, there are eleven of them.)

 Watch Your Back!
-(2005) Dortmunder meets a Tony Soprano-like character.
-Memorably, Murch gets to steal a semi on the fly.
-One minor character is a modern musician:
+(2005) Dortmunder meets a Tony Soprano-like character and Murch gets to steal a semi on the fly.
+The first sentence is the great first sentence of the Dortmunder canon:

 Ralph Medrick listened to “The Star-Spangled Banner” as he’d recorded it during last winter’s Super Bowl—MCXIV?—sung by a nervous girl pop singer with excessive tremolo, an unsteady grasp of key, and not much upper register; cool.
 His fingers moved on the control panel, adjusting the gains, and the middle range faded, taking with it much of the ambient crowd noise, leaving mainly the aggressive brass sounds, both high and low, like sturdy lines of cathedral columns, with that frightened little voice vaguely wandering among them, a little trapped bird.
 Nice.